 Presque Isle came in with 6" of snow, Lac Vieux Desert had 3" and Boulder Junction had 2.8" of snow.

-Below are some pictures taken in Montreal, Wisconsin; about 3.5 miles west of Hurley, Wisconsin.
+Below are some pictures taken in Montreal, Wisconsin which is about 3.5 miles west of Hurley, Wisconsin.